 Trevor built a very large dam on the property and connected this to a smaller one.
 By now the “pond” was nothing more than a ditch.
 The new ponds became irrigation water supply for strawberries and boysenberries.
 Trevor reports there were trout and a lot of ducks in the pond and his staff did some hunting.

-Today the Templemore Pond lies within a new subdivision and is part of the Tasman District Council Reserve system.
+Today the Templemore Pond lies within a new subdivision and is part of the Tasman District Council Reserve system and can be seen along the Reservoir Creek walkway.
 It is enjoyed by thousands of residents for their recreation and well being.

 Sources used in this story

 - Henry’s father John Holdaway was a passenger on the Whitby arriving to Nelson in 1841.
 John owned 50 acres of land on the Salisbury/Champion Road corner.